wp-plugins/post-types-order/readme.txt

 <strong>Over 630.000 DOWNLOADS and near PERFECT ratting out of 230 REVIEWS</strong>. <br />
 A powerful plugin, Order Posts and Post Types Objects using a Drag and Drop Sortable JavaScript capability.
 It allow to reorder the posts for any custom post types you defined, including the default Posts.
-Also you can have the admin posts interface sorted per your new sort.
-Post Order has never been easier.
+Also you can have the admin posts interface sorted per your new sort. <strong>Post Order</strong> has never been easier.

 = Usage =
 This was built considering for everyone to be able to use no matter the WordPress experience, so it's very easy:

 * Install the plugin through the Install Plugins interface or by uploading the `post-types-order` folder to your `/wp-content/plugins/` directory.
-* Activate the Post Order plugin.
+* Activate the <b>Post Order</b> plugin.
 * A new setting page will be created within Settings > Post Types Order, you should check with that, and make a first options save.
 * Using the AutoSort option as ON you don't need to worry about any code changes, the plugin will do the post order update on fly.
 * Use the Re-Order interface which appear to every custom post type (non-hierarchical) to change the post order to a new one.